Duration: 45 mins each way. Easy, mostly paved or dirt tracks, some steep steps and uneven paths.

 A couple of minutes stroll and the tower blocks are mercifully behind you; a winding path with easy steps then takes you down to Playa de Torres itself.
 Pause briefly to feel seriously jealous of the people who own the clifftop house; they must have one of the best sea views on the entire Costa Blanca.
 Inland, you’ll see the Puig Campana mountain dominating the skyline.

-Playa de Torres itself is a pleasant shingle beach; head towards the far end if you want to escape the muzak from the nearby caravan site (the site shop is handy for a refreshing drink or ice cream though).
+Playa de Torres itself is a pleasant shingle beach; head towards the far end if you want to escape the muzak from the nearby caravan site (the site bar/shop is handy for a refreshing drink or ice cream though).

 Walk a few yards inland behind the beach to see the remarkable Torre de Sant Josep; it’s a Roman funeral tower, one of only three in the whole of Spain.
-Built for a seriously important Roman citizen from Allon (the Roman name for La Vila), it has just been restored to the way archaeologists think it might have looked in the second century AD (see my blog on the Romans in La Vila here)
+Built for a seriously important Roman citizen from Allon (the Roman name for La Vila), it has just been restored to more or less the way archaeologists think it might have looked in the second century AD (see my blog on the Romans in La Vila here)

 That’s the end of the walk; head back the same way to La Vila, or continue past Playa de Torres along the cliffs to Torre d’Aguiló, Cala de Finestrat and Benidorm.
 The walk to Torre d’Aguiló takes a further hour; for info, see my blog here